What Causes Multiple Myeloma?

-The symptoms of myeloma depend upon the extent of plasma cell disease and the specific properties of the M proteins secreted.
+The symptoms of myeloma depend upon the stage or extent of plasma cell disease.

-- Hyperviscosity syndrome: Symptoms associated with sludging in the blood vessels may include spontaneous bruising or bleeding (from the mouth, nose, or internally), visual problems (due to bleeding and vascular problems in the eye [retinopathy]), neurologic problems (lethargy, confusion, sleepiness, headache, problems with sensation or movement in one area of the body [neuropathy], stroke), and shortness of breath or chest pain (due to congestive heart failure caused by an increased blood volume meant to dilute the blood).
+- Hyperviscosity syndrome: Symptoms associated with sludging (increased viscosity of the blood) in the blood vessels may include spontaneous bruising or bleeding (from the mouth, nose, or internally), visual problems (due to bleeding and vascular problems in the eye [retinopathy]), neurologic problems (lethargy, confusion, sleepiness, headache, problems with sensation or movement in one area of the body [neuropathy], stroke), and shortness of breath or chest pain (due to congestive heart failure caused by an increased blood volume meant to dilute the blood).

-- Low platelet count: Symptoms include spontaneous bruising, bleeding, or tiny red spots on the skin caused by slowed or unproductive blood clotting.
+- Low platelet count: Symptoms and signs include spontaneous bruising, bleeding, or tiny red spots on the skin caused by slowed or unproductive blood clotting.
 Bleeding can also be internal.
-Undetected bleeding may occur in the brain or digestive
+Undetected bleeding may occur in the brain or digestive tract.

 - Amyloidosis: The symptoms are related to malfunction or failure of organs or structures infiltrated by amyloid deposits.
 These symptoms include problems such as heart failure, liver failure, kidney failure, and blood vessel damage.

 Patient Comments & Reviews